 Auto manufacturers have a duty and an obligation to produce safe vehicles for their consumers.
 In this case, we’re talking about a luxury automaker that outsourced its operations to China.
 When an automaker starts using vehicle parts produced by sub-contractors, there is no telling when they lose control of the quality of the parts that are being supplied.

-Another example we seen last year was when several automakers recalled millions of vehicles that had defective airbags supplied by Takata Corp.
+Another example we saw last year was when several automakers recalled millions of vehicles that had defective airbags supplied by Takata Corp.
 Quality control, regardless of outsourcing, is the responsibility of automakers.